nExmond/openrct2-stack-ui/README.md

 # OpenRCT2-StackUI
-✨ Easy to use UI plugin for OpenRCT2
+✨ Easy to use UI framework for OpenRCT2